South Carolina Mountain Elopements

 Pretty Place Chapel

-For information about eloping at Pretty Place, this blog post is for you.
+For information about eloping at Pretty Place Chapel, this blog post is for you!

 Fred W. Symmes Chapel at YMCA Camp Greenville, more commonly known as Pretty Place, is one of the locations I get asked for the most.
 This is an open-air chapel at the edge of a cliff overlooking the mountains, right on the North Carolina border.
 People from all over the country see pictures and videos of this place on Pinterest and TikTok and ask me to take their engagement photos, wedding photos, and proposal photos there.
-However, it’s also one of the most complex locations to plan for, which is why most of the people who ask me for it end up choosing another location after I respond.
+However, it’s also one of the most complex locations to plan for, which is why a lot of people end up changing their plans to a completely different location.
 Pretty Place lives up to its name though, and if you can work it out, your photos will be stunning.
-Here are a few things to keep in mind for taking engagement or elopement photos at Pretty Place:
+Here are a few things to keep in mind for taking engagement photos at Pretty Place!

 Check the visitation schedule.
 This is a very popular wedding venue, so the chapel will be closed to the public when there’s a wedding.
 The schedule on the Camp Greenville website lets you see up to 2 weeks in advance when the chapel is open.
 If it’s closed on the day you’ll be in the area, here are some other places with mountains in South Carolina.

 Consider a weekday.
 Most weddings happen on weekends, and during the fall and spring, the chapel is sometimes booked for the whole weekend.
 The chapel has a lot of visitors during public hours, but there tend to be fewer on weekdays.
-If you’re coming from out of town, I recommend being in the area for at least one full weekday (Monday through Thursday) since you can only see the visitation schedule 2 weeks in advance.
+If you’re coming from out of town and you’re NOT planning to reserve the chapel, I recommend being in the area for at least one full weekday (Monday through Thursday) since you can only see the visitation schedule 2 weeks in advance.

-Be prepared for crowds.
+Be prepared for crowds if you don’t reserve the chapel.
 If the chapel opens at 6 AM and sunrise is at 7:30, some people get there at 6 AM to make sure they get a parking space.
 The cross is the main feature of the location, so if you’re standing in front of the cross to take photos, all eyes are on you.
 You may even see another couple eloping or proposing.
 I’ve had multiple proposals where there were enough people to look like there was a whole church service when it was really just people who were there for the sunrise.
 For more ideas on how to avoid crowds, check out this post.

 Account for motion sickness.
 It’s a windy road and there’s not really anywhere to pull over.